Your water heater is more important than you think

 • It is far beyond its warranty date.

 Now that we’ve identified the symptoms of a bad water heater let’s go further to see why your hot water tank is not working as it used to.
 The water heater like most other appliances in your home requires proper maintenance, and because of our busy schedules and responsibilities, we often forget to get it checked out every once in a while.
 Proper maintenance is the only way your hot water tank will last beyond its warranty, and most water heaters have a warranty of 5-10 years.
-To get your hot water tank to last you a long time here are a few things you need to watch out for.
+To get your water heater tank to last you a long time here are a few things you need to watch out for.

 Here’s why your hot water tank is faulty.